ebaadazam/Spring-Framework/Spring AOP/ReadMe.md

 After Returning Advice -  Runs after the method execution, only if the method completes successfully and not have any exception. <br>
 After Throwing Advice -  Runs after the method execution, only if the method throws an exception. <br>
 Around Advice -  Runs around the method execution, allowing the advice to execute both before and after the method execution. <br>
 Pointcut -  A predicate that matches join points.
 A pointcut expression determines where advice should be applied.
-It is basically the  <br>
+It is basically the expression that we use along with advice<br>

 <b>4.
 Introduction:</b> Adding new methods or fields to existing classes.<br>